-This hotel is a centrally located 3star hotel is highly recommended for flashpackers.
-Recently refurbished rooms are decorated in modern Venetian style, ample and comfortable and a continental breakfast, as well as wifi, is included in the price.
+This hotel is a centrally located 3star hotel highly recommended for flashpackers.
+Recently refurbished rooms are decorated in modern Venetian style, ample and comfortable, and a continental breakfast and wifi are included in the price.

 Best places to eat

-Pasta, pasta and more pasta with an incredible variety of sauces is what you will find in kid-friendly Bigoi in Calle Crosera.
+Pasta, pasta, and more pasta with an incredible variety of sauces are what you will find in kid-friendly Bigoi in Calle Crosera.

-If take out Venetian style is what you fancy, head for Dal Moro’s Fresh Pasta to go in Calle Casseleria.
-You get boxes of hot fresh pasta and a container of a sauce you can mix yourself.
+I take out Venetian style is what you fancy, head for Dal Moro’s Fresh Pasta to go in Calle Casseleria.
+You get boxes of hot fresh pasta and a sauce container you can mix yourself.

 I went again and again to the legendary Caffe Florian in St Mark’s square.

 Supposedly the oldest café in the world and located under the arcades of St Mark’s Square, the Florian not only has a fabulous flair and beautiful decoration but also serves the best hot chocolate.

 They offer a varying daily menu of hot food.
 Listen to a piano player in the afternoon and watch the world go by.
 A magic experience is to have breakfast there if you happen to visit during the carnival and rub shoulders with the tired masks in their sumptuous costumes, sipping said hot chocolate.